SlimaineB/k8s-slim/README.md

-# k8s-cluster-vagrant-ansible
+# k8s-slim

 ## Description

-This project allows you to deploy a multi-node kubernetes cluster with the help of Vagrantfile and Ansible
+This project allow you to create a 1.22 version of kubernetes cluster in Ubuntu 21-04.
+We use VirtualBox with Ansible Provisionner and Helm Chart.

 ## How to